Skip to content

 Join the Chat

-We welcome everyone to join our community chat called 📍-MapYourGrid on the PyPSA-Earth discord channel.
+We welcome everyone to join our 📍-MapYourGrid discord channel.
 Here you can ask questions, and interact with the community.
 For mapping specific questions and to participate in our free personalized training, please join our 📍-MapYourGrid-support-and-training channel.
+We share this server with PyPSA-Earth, a global, open-source energy system model thats uses mainly OpenStreetMap's transmission grid data.

 Join the Community 📆